blockchain/thunder/README.md

 ### Outlook

 thunder.network uses a commitment-transaction design that needs both [CSV](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki) and [Segregated Witness](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki) to be completed.
-Otherwise the payments are not enforcable on the blockchain and are bad promises at best.
+Otherwise the payments are not enforceable on the blockchain and are bad promises at best.

 ### Dual-TX Approach

 thunder.network implements a commit-transaction design where each payment pays to a 2-of-2 multisig + R || TIMEOUT first.
 Both parties then create an additional revocable transaction paying to the correct receiver.
-While this adds additional complexity and makes on-chain resolvement more expensive, it allows for decoupling the revocation delay from the refund timespan, which otherwise would not be possible.
+While this adds additional complexity and makes on-chain resolution more expensive, it allows for decoupling the revocation delay from the refund timespan, which otherwise would not be possible.

-In the diagram below, A is receiving a payment from B. If he wants to accept the payment, he has to produce R within 5 days, otherwise the payment is not enforcable.
+In the diagram below, A is receiving a payment from B. If he wants to accept the payment, he has to produce R within 5 days, otherwise the payment is not enforceable.
 Regardless of that, B can always claim even that payment for another 30d if A cheated and broadcasted a revoked transaction.

 ![Dual TX Commitment Design](docs/dual-tx-diagram.png)